IIIF/api/source/presentation/4.0/model.md

 ### viewHeight
 {: #viewHeight}

-The height of the visible region for an OrthographicCamera, in the coordinate space of the Scene.
-Unlike a PerspectiveCamera which uses a field of view angle, an OrthographicCamera defines its visible region by a rectangular volume.
+The height of the visible region for an Orthographic Camera, in the coordinate space of the Scene.
+Unlike a Perspective Camera which uses a field of view angle, an Orthographic Camera defines its visible region by a rectangular volume.
 The `viewHeight` gives the vertical extent of that region in Scene coordinate units; the corresponding horizontal extent is derived proportionally from the aspect ratio of the client's viewport.

 The value _MUST_ be a positive floating point number in the coordinate space of the Scene.
 If this property is not specified, then the default value is client-dependent.